- “Bringing The Past, Into the Future”

 PLASTIC DISPLAY PRODUCTS

-Specimens of analcime from Croft Quarry, Croft, Blaby, Leicestershire, UK. samples are available in two colours with many pieces having small numbers of calcite crystals present.
-Ideal for British mineral collectors, these specimens are supplied in a white card tray with an information label.
+Specimens of Analcime from Croft Quarry, Croft, Blaby, Leicestershire, UK.
+These specimens vary between having red and white crystals.
+Specimens are available in multiple sizes and come in a white card tray with an information label.

 We ship to all 50 states, Washington DC.